Why Are Black Cars So Hard To Wash and Keep Clean?

 Drying Problem

 The black color is also drying much faster because of that heat absorption.
-When washing the car, letting it dry naturally is the worse thing if we own a black car.
+When washing the car, letting it dry naturally is the worst thing if we own a black car.

 Swirls and Scratches

-All the swirls and scratches reflect greatly on a black painted car, especially when the car is in direct sunlight.
+All the swirls and scratches reflect greatly on black cars, especially when the car is in direct sunlight.

 You might not believe it, but touching the car with sweaty fingers will leave scratches for the rest of the car’s life unless you polish it, of course.

 You don’t have to scratch your car to have little scratches.
 Washing it the wrong way is enough to make scratches.
-Here’s my guide to a proper car wash.
+For instance, go to an automatic car wash only once, and your car will be covered in swirl marks and light scratches.

 black car on the rain